A Romantic New Year's Eve Story

 1940 was a year to remember.
 The war in Europe was escalating, and everyone was anxious.
 It was only a matter of time before the United States jumped into the fray.
 Everyone was living on the edge.
 The U.S. instituted the first peace time draft, and young men were called to military service.
 Young people, not knowing what would happen next, wondered if they would be sent off to war before their budding romances had a chance to bloom.
 The uncertainty of the times lent a feeling of urgency to lovers and many married quickly before the inevitable call to war.

-It was in these uncertain times that Steve and Frannie's romance began.
+It was in these uncertain times that Steve and Franka's romance began.

 Stephen, called Steve by his family, was born in New York City in 1916 to Russian/Polish parents who emigrated to the United States in their teens.
 They lived in a small apartment in a Russian/Polish neighborhood, and enrolled their children in a Russian Orthodox school.
 Prokopi was a hard worker and thrifty.
-When Steve was in 4th grade, Prokopii had saved enought to buy a farm in Kingwood, New Jersey and moved his wife, Stella, and his children, Steve, Stella, Lillian and Elizabeth out of the city.
+When Steve was in 4th grade, Prokopi had saved enough to buy a farm in Kingwood, New Jersey and moved his wife, Stella, and his children, Stephen, Stella, Lillian and Elizabeth out of the city.
 Prokopi continued to work in New York City as a presser for a tailor.
-During the week he stayed in their NYC apartment; on weekends he took the train home to the country.
+During the week he stayed in their NYC apartment; on weekends he took the train home to the country bringing sacks of bagels, rye bread, lox and a selection of delicacies from the Jewish delicatessen in the city.

 Marriage Bureau booms in 1940